Developing Libraries for Floe

 Sample rate, bit depth, and file format

 Floe only supports FLAC and WAV files.
 We recommend using FLAC for your samples.
-It’s lossless and can reduce the file size by 50% to 70%.
+It’s lossless and can reduce the file size by 50% to 70% compared to WAV.
 Floe loads FLAC files very quickly.

 Volume envelopes of samples